CPF Contribution Cap (2023) Guide: What Singaporeans and Permanent Residents Need to Know

 What is the CPF Additional Wage Ceiling?

-Examples of this include your bonuses, commissions, allowances, leave pay and other forms of compensation given at intervals of more than a month.
+Examples include bonuses, commissions, allowances, leave pay and other forms of compensation given at intervals of more than a month.

 Calmond’s annual bonus of $10,000 falls under this category of AW.